Hello! And welcome!

-If you are an educator we recommend consuming the content in the order presented here: first familiarize yourself with the design principles, course syllabus, and the tech stack, then browse the course content, and then review the details of the computing infrastructure of the course.
+If you are an educator we recommend consuming the content in the order presented here: first familiarize yourself with the design principles, course syllabus, and the tech stack, then browse the course content, and then review the details of the computing infrastructure and pedagogy of the course.

 If you are a learner, you might consider jumping straight into the course content.

 There are two answers to this question, depending on whether you are a learner or educator.
 (And really, aren’t we all both?)

 If you are a learner who is interested in making sense of (sometimes messy) data and who

 - has little to no background in data science, statistics, or programming, or

 - has been using R for a while but wants to modernize their skills,